 When an allegation/suspicion arises in the church, a period of investigation will follow, which will be stressful for all involved.
-The church will ensure that one person is responsible for dealing with the authorities, another offers support to the victim/s and their family, and another gives pastoral care to the alleged perpetrator, without compromising the alleged victims or their families.
+The church will ensure that one person is responsible, namely the DPS, for dealing with the authorities.
+The DPS or Deputy will offer support to the victim/s and their family, and the Minister will give pastoral care to the alleged perpetrator, without compromising the alleged victims or their families.
 It may be necessary to appoint other people to support the families involved.

-Where a statutory investigation is under way, this support will be provided with the knowledge of the statutory authority involved.
+Where a statutory investigation is underway, this support will be provided with the knowledge of the statutory authority involved.